 Operation

 The operation of a fire signal located mid-block will remain green on mainline until the emergency vehicle preempts the signal.
-In the past, flashing yellow was commonly used, but is no longer allowed unless it is documented in the STRE operational approval.
+In the past, flashing yellow was commonly used, but is no longer allowed unless it is documented in the STE operational approval.
 The preemption can be either a manual input (e.g., push button at the fire station) that is pre-timed or a standard preemption detector unit that will wirelessly provide and hold the input until the emergency vehicle has cleared the access.